open-telemetry/opentelemetry-java-contrib/disk-buffering/README.md

 * Each exporter stores the received data automatically in disk right after it's received from its processor.
 * The reading of the data back from disk and exporting process has to be done manually.
 At the moment there's no automatic mechanism to do so.
-There's more information on it can be achieved, under [Reading data](#reading-data).
+There's more information on how it can be achieved, under [Reading data](#reading-data).

 > For a more detailed information on how the whole process works, take a look at